KatreinSauer/KatreinSauer_Notebook/_posts/2025-03-23-maayan-paper.md

 ## X-ray diffraction and fluorescence data on adult stony coral samples

 ### samples
-Italic samples were used in manuscript
+Bold samples were used in the manuscript

 - SP2
 - **SP3: ROI 1**